toddytharmonkey/QC-App-Oriented-Benchmarks/hamlib/README.md

 $$

 where $\vec{\sigma}_i = (X_i, Y_i, Z_i)$.
 This Hamiltonian, known as the Heisenberg XXX model, incorporates an external magnetic field represented by $h$, where $h$ modulates the strength of the magnetic field interaction along the Z-axis of each spin.

+For our benchmarks, we only use the 1D Heisenberg model but allow varying $h$ and the periodic boundary conditions.

 ### Transverse Field Ising Model (TFIM)